Skip to content

 Limitations & Compatibility

-JPEG doesn't support transparency; transparent areas will be filled with white
+JPEG doesn't support transparency; transparent areas will be filled with white.
+Use Source PNG, WebP, or AVIF to keep alpha.

 Very large images may exhaust memory or be reclaimed by the browser